Algorithms on Minimizing the Maximum Sensor Movement for Barrier Coverage of a Linear Domain: The General Case of

 If $S_{i1}=\emptyset$, then $s_{g(i)}$ is the sensor in $S_{i2}$ with the smallest right extension if $S_{i2}\neq \emptyset$.
-Specifically, among the sensors (if any) whose left extensions are larger than $p_1$ ($=R_{i-1}$) and at most $p_1+2\lambda$, $s_{g(1)}$ is the sensor with the smallest right extension.
+Specifically, among the sensors (if any) whose left extensions are larger than $p_1$ ($=R_{i-1}$) and at most $p_1+2\lambda$, $s_{g(i)}$ is the sensor with the smallest right extension.
 To find $s_{g(i)}$, we scan the list $S_R$ from the beginning until we find the first sensor $s$ whose left extension is larger than $p_1$ and at most $p_1+2\lambda$ (see Fig.~\ref{fig:redundant}).
 If such a sensor $s$ does not exist, then $S_{i2}=\emptyset$, and we terminate the algorithm and report $\lambda^*>\lambda$.
 Below, we assume we have found such a sensor $s$.
 Since the sensors in $S_R$ are sorted by their right extensions, $s_{g(i)}$ is exactly the sensor $s$.
 Further, unlike the scanning on $S_L$ where each scanned sensor is removed immediately, for each scanned sensor in $S_R$, we remove it only if its right extension is to the left of $p_1$ (see Fig.~\ref{fig:redundant}).
+Specifically, when we are searching the above sensor $s$ during scanning $S_R$, we remove from $S_R$ those sensors whose right extensions are to the left of $p_1$.
 It is easy to see that the removed sensors (if any) are consecutive from the beginning of $S_R$.
 Let $S_R$ be the list after all removals.
 If $s_{g(i)}$ ($=s$) is not the first sensor in $S_R$, then for any sensor $s_j$ in $S_R$ before $s_{g(i)}$, the left extension of $s_j$ must be larger than $p_1+2\lambda$; we call the sensors in $S_R$ before $s_{g(i)}$ the {\em redundant sensors} for the step $i$ (see Fig.~\ref{fig:redundant}).
 Later we will show that these sensors will be not redundant any more in the later algorithm.
 In summary, for each sensor scanned in the original $S_R$ in this step, it is removed, or a redundant sensor, or $s_{g(i)}$.
 Finally, we move $s_{g(i)}$ to the left such that its left extension is at $p_1$, and then we move $p_1$ to the right extension of $s_{g(i)}$ (i.e., $p_1=R_i$).
 If $p_1\geq L$, we terminate the algorithm and report $\lambda^*\leq \lambda$; otherwise, we continue on the next step $i+1$.

 To analyze the algorithm, it is easy to see each sensor in this list $S_L$ is scanned at most once.
 For the list $S_R$, this may not be the case as the redundant sensors may be scanned again in the later algorithm.
 However, the following lemma shows that this would not be an issue.